By Wendy C. Brooks, DVM, DipABVP

 - They form spores (essentially armor) so as to withstand environmental change, including disinfectants that would kill more vulnerable bacteria.

-Clostridium perfringens is one of the brothers of the evil Clostridium family but is further classified into five types depending on what combination of four toxins it produces.
+Clostridium perfringens is one of the brothers of the evil Clostridium family but is further classified into five biotypes (A, B, C, D and E) depending on what combination of four toxins it produces.
+Dogs are almost exclusively infected with biotype A.

 The toxins of significance that Clostridium perfringens can produce are called enterotoxins.
 We are particularly concerned about the alpha, epsilon, and net E/F toxins.
 These toxins can be seen in normal dogs but if they are in high enough amounts, they are associated with diarrhea.